planetfederal/workshops/workshops/data_configs/sphinx/source/raster.rst

 Coverage Access settings
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Coverage Access settings are mainly used to configure how GeoServer uses multithreading, very important for mosaics, since this controls how multiple granules can be opened simultaneously.
+Coverage Access settings are mainly used to configure how GeoServer uses multithreading, very important for mosaics, since this controls how multiple tile files can be opened simultaneously.

-.. todo:: explain granules

 .. figure:: imgs/CASettings.jpg